 1) The background

 In January 1692, 9-year-old Elizabeth (Betty) Parris and 11-year-old Abigail Williams began having violent fits which included uncontrollable screaming and muscle spasms.
 A local doctor diagnosed it as ‘bewitchment’.
 Additionally, other girls in Salem village also started displaying similar symptoms.
-Subsequently, the blame was shifted on the Parris’ Caribbean slave, Tituba, who was arrested in February 1692.
-Two other women were arrested as well.
+Subsequently, the villagers blamed Parris’ Caribbean slave, Tituba.
+Her arrest took place in February 1692 along with two other women.

-The three accused were brought to court and tried.
+The three accused were brought to court for trial.
 However, despite being innocent Tituba confessed to witchcraft and alleged that other witches were acting alongside her in service of the devil against the Puritans.
-As a result, a mass hysteria spread through the village and beyond into the rest of Massachusetts.
+As a result, mass hysteria spread through the village and beyond into the rest of Massachusetts.

 Like Tituba, several accused ‘witches’ confessed and named other women.
 As a result, the number of accused increased in number.
 Consequently, the local justice system could not keep up with the trials.
 To counter this, in May 1692, the newly appointed governor of Massachusetts William Phips established a special Court of Oyer(to hear) and Terminer(to decide) on witchcraft cases for Suffolk, Essex and Middlesex counties.

-The Salem witch trials lasted from 1692 to 1693, between which more than 200 people were accused of witchcraft; with 20 tried and executed.
+The Salem witch trials lasted from 1692 to 1693.
+During this period more than 200 people were accused of witchcraft; with 20 tried and executed.

 2) Many cite the cause for the Salem trials as misogyny because after all most of the accused were women.
-However, men were tried for wizardry as well.
+However, men stood trial for wizardry as well.

-One notable example was an 80-year-old farmer Giles Corey who refused to stand trial after being accused of ‘wizardry’.
+One notable example was an 80-year-old farmer Giles Corey.
+He refused to stand trial after being accused of ‘wizardry’.
 He was consequently denied a quick death and was instead gruesomely ‘pressed’ to death by stones.

-3) A bizarre fact is that not even the animals were spared from the trials.
+3) Bizzarly the trials did not spare even animals.
 According to records, at least two dogs were executed due to their involvement in witchcraft.